swaingotnochill/AtlasAutoEncoder/README.md

 The analysis has been done by preprocessing the data in two ways and comparing the results by auto-ecoding the two sets of preprocessed data.
 Preprocessing of the data:
 - Normalisation of data: Subtract the mean of the training set and divide by standard deviation of the training set.
 - Singlular Value Decomposition(SVD): Mathematical technique used for dimensionality reduction.
 We will add the singular values to original dataframe and then pass it through the deep autoencoder network.
+-
+#### Utils.py
+This file contains basic script used for preprocessing of data like removing delimiters, normalization and svd.

 2. Histogram to visulaise the data distribution.
 3. Train the Model.
 (NOTE: You can just use the pretrained model by loading it)